-Report on the Audit of the Financial Statements
+Report on the Audit of the Financial Statements Opinions

-Opinions

-We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of West Chester University of Pennsylvania of the State System of Higher Education (the University) as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the University's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the aggregate discretely presented component units of West Chester University of Pennsylvania of the State System of Higher Education (the University), as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the University's basic financial statements as listed in the table of contents.

-In our opinion, based on our audits and the reports of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the University as of June 30, 2022 and 2021, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audits and the reports of the other auditors, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the University as of June 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the discretely presented component units, which statements reflect total assets, net position, and revenues constituting 100 percent, 100 percent, and 100 percent, respectively, of the 2022 assets, net position, and revenues of the discretely presented component units, and 100 percent, 100 percent, and 100 percent of assets, net position, and revenues of the 2021 assets, net position, and revenues of the discretely presented component units for the years then ended.
+We did not audit the financial statements of the discretely presented component units, which represent 100% of the assets, net position, and revenues of the discretely presented component units as of June 30, 2023.
 Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the discretely presented component units, is based solely on the reports of the other auditors.